prasannax1/starships/README.md

 ![Ship scale](images/scale/scale-standard.png)

-The Atlas is capable of being in remote space for up to 20 years without a starbase.
-In fact, with an industrial replicator on board, the Atlas for the most part is its own starbase.

-In practice however, Atlas ships would return to starbase at least every 5 years for upgrades and refits.
+The Atlas is intended to be on 20 year deep space missions between refits.
+Having industrial replicators on board, the Atlas doesn't even have to be physically present at a starbase for refits - it can download the specs and do a refit wherever it is.

 ### History